 How To Remove Formula in Excel (While Keeping the Data)Apr 07, 2022

 If you want to calculate without complexity or catastrophic errors, a feature lets you create your Excel formulas or use the program's built-in functions.
-It is often necessary though to keep the final result in a "stable" form.
+Keeping the final result in a "stable" form is often necessary.

-Working with Excel formulas allow you to facilitate and automate various calculations.
+Working with Excel formulas allows you to facilitate and automate various calculations.

 If you change the values in the linked cells, the total values will change, which is unnecessary in some cases, and detrimental in most.